El Roi Ltd

 Equal Opportunities in Recruitment

 All recruitment decisions are based solely on merit, skills, qualifications, and suitability for agency worker roles within client organisations.
-We do not discriminate on the basis of any protected characteristic.
-Interview panels receive training on fair selection practices and unconscious bias.
-Job descriptions and person specifications clearly define the requirements for each agency worker role.
-We welcome applications from diverse candidates and are committed to making reasonable adjustments for disabled applicants throughout the recruitment process.
+We do not discriminate on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.
+Interview panels receive regular training on fair selection practices and unconscious bias.
+Job descriptions and person specifications clearly define the essential requirements for each agency worker role.
+We actively welcome applications from diverse candidates and are committed to making reasonable adjustments for disabled applicants throughout the recruitment process, ensuring an inclusive and accessible selection experience.

 El Roi Ltd – Policy Manual | Version 1.0 | October 2025